 This technique is simple and works across region boundaries instead of using contextual events.
-Contextual events are Oracles' recommended practice for inter-region communication but I have found them to carry a performance penalty, at least at the time of this writing and they are more difficult to configure.
+Contextual events are Oracles' recommended practice for inter-region communication and I use them in many places but I have found them to carry a performance penalty, at least at the time of this writing and they are more difficult to configure.

 When you have a table somewhere on your page (any region) that needs refreshing, perform the following steps